behuamuh/my-chat/README.md

-# Build a Chat Application using React, Redux, Redux-Saga and Web Sockets
+# Build a Chat Application using React, Redux, Redux-Saga and Web Sockets with https://flaviocopes.com tutorial.

 ![](./result.gif)